London Pass Guide 2025 – Worth It? Save £219 in 3 Days!

 With the London Pass, cardholders can access multiple major attractions in London for free or at a discounted price within a specific timeframe (1, 2, 3, 4, 5, 6, 7, or 10 days).
 Additionally, the pass includes a one-day hop-on-hop-off bus tour, covering routes to key city landmarks.
 If your itinerary covers multiple attractions, purchasing the London Pass is both a cost-effective and convenient option.

-What attractions are included in the London Pass?
+What attractions are included with the London Pass?
+(2025 Updated)

 Many of London's major attractions are included in the London Pass, such as the Tower of London, Westminster Abbey, the London Eye, Windsor Castle, and various stadium tours, among over 90 attractions in total.